mearslanahmed/reeltime-android/README.md

 *   **My Tickets**: A list of all tickets purchased by the user, with the ability to view details or delete old tickets.
 *   **Saved Movies**: Users can bookmark movies from the detail screen to a personal "Saved" list for later viewing.
 *   **User Profile**: A profile screen displaying the user's name, email, and avatar, with a logout option.
+*   **Dynamic Profile Pictures**: Users can upload and update their profile pictures, which are managed and delivered via Cloudinary.
 *   **Modern UI**: Smooth animations and a blurred background effect for a polished user interface.

+For a more detailed overview of the project architecture and implementation, please refer to the documentation in the `docs` folder.

 ---